-With over 1500 websites devoted to dating the world of internet is ripe for love, romance and of course rip-offs.
+With over 1500 websites devoted to dating the world of the internet is ripe for love, romance, and of course rip-offs.
 But how do you avoid opening your heart, and your wallet to a prince or princess too good to be true?
 Below are some of the ways you can protect yourself online to avoid being a victim.

 Never reveal your personal data to anyone you meet online until you meet them face to face and blossom a deep level of trust.
 While it can be tempting to share your personal details with someone you think is in love with you, just don’t, because that’s what the fraudster is counting on.

 Be on the lookout if someone wants to start communicating with you through instant messaging or email immediately.
 They may be preying on you to get access to your laptop or mobile device to steal your personal information.

 Don’t get into a long-distance relationship with a persona you just met online.
 If possible, stay local, as this drastically reduces the chances of being scammed.
 Most scammers will target people outside their country or continent to avoid being prosecuted.

 Use the search engine to check out potential suitors.
 First, you can upload their photo on tineye.com or other reverse image search platform, and this will allow you to see anywhere the photo has appeared on the internet.
 Many dating fraudsters will use pictures swiped from a Facebook group or page, they are even using stock photos.

 Do not open attachments from a person you just met online.
 Some attachments have viruses embedded in them that allow the fraudster to access your computer remotely, or even worst, they can steal your private data.
 (Maybe you’re also interested: How to stay safe on online webcam sex sites)